 For example, if you fall in a parking lot because the property owner did not fill in the potholes, that is not just you being clumsy.
 You deserve to seek compensation for being hurt by a hazard they did not address.
 A competent Victorville personal injury attorney will seek out footage from sources such as security cameras and witness statements to demonstrate negligence.

-The team at Joshua Moody will put our extensive connections to work investigating and collecting the evidence needed to establish who is responsible for what you have suffered.
+The team at Moody Law will put our extensive connections to work investigating and collecting the evidence needed to establish who is responsible for what you have suffered.
 We dedicate ourselves to developing a strong foundation for your personal injury claim.

 Proving Negligence Is the Key to Securing Compensation